Hello! Welcome to my space about bilingual language learning at home!

 When my daughter was born I decided that I wanted to raise her to be bilingual.

-When I first started looking for resources I spent so much time on the internet trying to sort through what was actually helpful and valuable for us to use.
+When I first started looking for Spanish resources for my daughter and I, I spent so much time on the internet trying to sort through what was actually helpful and valuable for us to use.

-I found a lot of resources for teachers and a lot of worksheets.
-I found information for adults who want to learn Spanish, but everything was focused on conjugating verbs and working through flashcards.
+I found a lot of resources for high school teachers.
+I found information for adults who want to learn Spanish, and I found lots of study guides that focused on conjugating verbs and working through flashcards.

-After months or researching I decided that I would use a collection of resources to help me learn Spanish at the same time as my daughter:
+After months of researching I started a collection of resources to help me learn Spanish at the same time as my daughter:

 1. Spanish books